katesroad/Software_Design_And_Architecture/README.md

 # Software Design and Architecture

-Course notes for the Software Design and Architecture course from The University of Albert.
+Course notes for the Software Design and Architecture course from The University of Alberta.